 Overview

-rayrender is an open source R package for raytracing scenes in created in R. Based off of Peter Shirley’s three books “Ray Tracing in One Weekend”, “Ray Tracing: The Next Week”, and “Ray Tracing: The Rest of Your Life”, this package provides a tidy R API to a raytracer built in C++ to render scenes built out of an array of primitives. rayrender builds scenes using a pipeable iterative interface, and supports diffuse, metallic, dielectric (glass), light emitting materials, as well as procedural and user-specified image textures and HDR environment lighting. rayrender includes multicore support (with progress bars) via RcppThread, random number generation via the PCG RNG, and .obj file support via TinyObjLoader.
+rayrender is an open source R package for raytracing scenes in created in R. This package provides a tidy R interface to a fast pathtracer written in C++ to render scenes built out of an array of primitives and meshes. rayrender builds scenes using a pipeable iterative interface, and supports diffuse, metallic, dielectric (glass), glossy, microfacet, light emitting materials, as well as procedural and user-specified image/roughness/bump/normal textures and HDR environment lighting. rayrender includes multicore support (with progress bars) via RcppThread, random number generation via the PCG RNG, OBJ/PLY support, and denoising support with Intel Open Image Denoise (OIDN).

 Browse the documentation and see more examples at the website (if you aren’t already there):